-Although some would argue that all projects need React JS, I think it’s uncontroversial to say that React would be a great fit for web apps where you need to keep a complex, interactive UI in sync with frequent changes in the underlying data model.
+Although some would argue that all projects need React, I think it’s uncontroversial to say that React would be a great fit for web apps where you need to keep a complex, interactive UI in sync with frequent changes in the underlying data model.

-React JS is designed to deal with stateful components in an efficient way (which doesn’t mean devs don’t need to optimize their code), therefore projects which would benefit from this capability can be considered good candidates for React.
+React is designed to deal with stateful components in an efficient way (which doesn’t mean devs don’t need to optimize their code).
+So projects that would benefit from this capability can be considered good candidates for React.

-Chris Coyer outlines the following inter-related situations when reaching for React makes sense, which I tend to go along with:
+Chris Coyier outlines the following, interrelated situations when reaching for React makes sense, which I tend to go along with:

 Point is, React takes care of the hard part of figuring out what changes actually need to happen to the DOM, not me.
 That’s *invaluable*

-- To fight spaghetti — keeping track of complex state by directly modifying the DOM could lead to spaghetti code, at least if not paying extra attention to code organization and structure.
+- Fighting spaghetti.
+Keeping track of complex state by directly modifying the DOM could lead to spaghetti code, at least if extra attention isn’t paid to code organization and structure.